rueedlinger/machine-learning-snippets/notebooks/supervised/text_classification/text_classification.md

     English sample:
     ------------------
-    the dense gloom wherein they melted away And in the very wonder of this it would be itself again distinct
+    belief but no one seemed to care on the contrary the mother and daughter laughed heartily and enjoyed it very
     ------------------